-Depending on your little one’s age or stage in their solid food journey, it can be a good idea to offer the same foods that they are experiencing for themselves in a mashed texture… they can use food as a dipper (e.g cracker dipped in the mash or with a spoon) – if you are concerned that they might not be getting their required nutritional intake.
+Depending on your little one’s age or stage in their solid food journey, it can be a good idea to offer the same foods they are eating in sold form, for example, in a mashed texture; they can use food as a dipper (e.g. cracker dipped in the mash or with a spoon) – if you are concerned that they might not be getting their required nutritional intake.

 Don’t forget that it is also important that you are offering your baby the right amount of food to milk feed ratio.
 You can check your little one’s developmental needs based on their age in our Daily Rhythms.

 No matter how you start your baby on solids, remember to keep it fun, know that it’s going to get messy and that’s ok – and remember to never leave your baby unattended while eating.